Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks: Conclusion

 \section{Conclusion}

 Hybrid CMOS-OxRAM neuronal and synaptic building blocks for realizing low-resource BNN/ TNN have been experimentally demonstrated.
 Through extensive characterization, realization of reliable MLC OxRAM states with low C2C/D2D variability in order to store synaptic weights on a single 1T-1R bitcell was validated.
 A differential read scheme was presented for performing vector multiplication.
 BNNs/TNNs were simulated exploiting aforementioned MLC OxRAM states utilizing both LRS and HRS states.
-Simulated network showed performance degradation (2-5\%) compared to ideal TNN realized and a 0.18\% improvement compared to ideal software BNN highlighting impact of sensitivity to MLC state distributions.
+Simulated network showed performance degradation (2-5\%) compared to ideal TNN realized and a 0.18\% improvement compared to ideal software BNN highlighting impact of sensitivity to MLC state distributions. {While there may be marginal limitations in the proposed approach in terms of area, it still shows significant energy saving in scenarios where weight re-programming is performed ($\sim$2$\times$) at regular intervals.}